 We will only share your personal data with third parties if it is necessary to resolve your query or complaint.
-We may share your personal data with the Police if there is a safeguarding concern; the Independent Office of Police Conduct (IOPC) if a complaint requires a mandatory referral or to seek appropriate advice; or to the Police and Crime Panel if a complaint is recorded against the PCC or a DPCC if in post.
+We may share your personal data with the Police where we are legally required to do so.
+We may also share your personal data with the Police if there is a safeguarding concern; the Independent Office of Police Conduct (IOPC) if a complaint requires a mandatory referral or to seek appropriate advice; or to the Police and Crime Panel if a complaint is recorded against the PCC or a DPCC if in post.